-There were 75 % of the downstream people perceive the decreased forest at upstream, impacted on the decline of natural fishery in the river the decline of fishery significantly affected on income and food insecurity of the local livelihood.
+There were 75% of the downstream people perceive the decreased forest at upstream, impacted on the decline of natural fish stock in the river.
+The decline of fishery significantly affected on income and food insecurity of the local livelihood.

 Livelihood Assets of Downstream Local People in Relation to Siem Reap River Affected by Upstream Forest Cover Change